towhee-io/towhee/docs/fine-tune/train-operators/training_configs.md

 title: Training Configs
 ---

-You can always setup training configs with a yaml file.
+You can always set up training configs directly in python scripts or with a yaml file.
+Refer to TrainingConfig for more API details.

 ## 1. Write Configs